Maraxi/merchant/README.md

 Install the merchant package by navigating to the root folder of the repository and installing it with pip: `pip install merchant`.

-Run the package interactivly with `python -m merchant`.
+Run the package interactively with `python3 -m merchant`.
 User input is processed infinitely.
-Stop the pregram using `Ctrl+d`.
+Stop the program using `Ctrl+d`.

-The programm may also be run with a prepared message file by specifying it on the command line.
-E.g `python -m merchant tests/samples/input1.txt`.
+The program may also be run with a prepared message file by specifying it on the command line.
+E.g `python3 -m merchant tests/samples/input1.txt`.

 ## Further information